Proto-Indo-European accent: Reflexes

 Some Balto-Slavic languages also retain traces of the free PIE accent.
 For the reconstruction of the Proto-Balto-Slavic accent, the most important evidence comes from Lithuanian, from Latvian (traditionally Lithuanian is thought as more relevant, but that role is being increasingly being taken over by Latvian), and from some Slavic languages, especially Western South Slavic languages and their archaic dialects.
 The Balto-Slavic accent is continued in the Proto-Slavic accent.
 Accentual alternations in inflectional paradigms (both verbal and nominal) are also retained in Balto-Slavic.
 It used to be held that Balto-Slavic has an innovative accentual system, but nowadays, according to some researchers, Balto-Slavic is taking a pivotal role in the reconstruction of the PIE accent (see below).

-Indirect traces of the PIE accent are said to be reflected in the development of certain sounds in various branches.
-For the most part, however, these are of limited, if any, utility in reconstructing the PIE accent.

 Interpretation

-According to the traditional doctrine, the following can be said of the PIE accentual system:
+According to traditional reconstructions, the following can be said of the PIE accentual system: